In 2016 we celebrated 50 years of nature connection, education, and advocacy!

 Nature Guelph is an active club for nature lovers in the Guelph area.
-We host monthly meetings with exciting guest speakers, regular outdoor events and field trips in the Guelph area and beyond.
-We have a special interest group for wildflower-lovers, a Young Naturalists program for kids 6-10 and a Naturalists in Training program for kids 11-16.
+We host monthly meetings with exciting guest speakers, regular outdoor events, and field trips in the Guelph area and beyond.
+We have a special interest group for wildflower-lovers, a Young Naturalists program for kids 6-10 and an EcoLeaders program for high school students.

 Our membership is open to nature lovers of all ages and backgrounds.
 There’s always room for new members, and visitors are always welcome.
 Not sure that Nature Guelph is for you?
 Feel free to join us at any of our meetings or outdoor events, and we’re sure you’ll be hooked!

 You may know Nature Guelph by its previous name: the Guelph Field Naturalists.
 The name may have changed, but our love of nature has remained the same since our founding in 1966!

 Click on the events below to get more information.
 Please note that generally all in-person events are currently suspended due to COVID-19, with online virtual events having been offered in May and June.
 We do not typically offer events in July in August (as most members are away on holiday), however we are offering one in-person event at this time; a memorial walk to honour the passing two long-time Nature Guelph members, Scott and Susan Beemer.
 This event is limited to a maximum of 25 people, pre-registration is required to attend, and all participants are required to follow set out COVID-19 precautions.